lorlor31/Lorlor31/README.md

-- 👋 Hi, I’m @Lorlor31
+- 👋 Hi, I’m @Lorlor31 - Welcome to my Github profile !🖱️⌨️🖥️
 - 👀 I’m interested in learning coding for web
-- 🌱 I’m currently learning css and js
+- 🌱 I’m currently learning Symfony, Tailwind and other stuffs
-- 💞️ I’m all by myself for the moment, don't wanna beeeeee
-- 📫
+- 💞️ I’m finishing my 6-months bootcamp with O'Clock School

 <!---
 Lorlor31/Lorlor31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.